montagejs/screening/docs/RestApiWebDriverTutorial.md

 # REST API WebDriver Tutorial

-This is a simple tutorial that will walk you thru the process of starting up WebDriver, connecting an agent, executing a test and finally getting the results.
+This is a simple tutorial that will walk you through the process of starting up WebDriver, connecting an agent, executing a test and finally getting the results.

 This tutorial assumes a few things: